gilnam74/vex-sneppet/Python-for-artists.md

 GeoCreator.run()
 ```

 The "New Tool" will appear on the Create shelf which will run our GeoCreator tool.
-Congratulations, you just finish to build a first custom tool for Houdini!
+Congratulations, you just finish building a first custom tool for Houdini!

+One thing we need to notice is that we used hardcoded path to our UI and Python file `C:/temp` which is works fine but not the best way to do such things.

+## Wrapper
+The **wrapper** is a file which defines the software environment and launch Houdini within this environment.
+It allows controlling a lot of things related to Houdini such as setting up $JOB variable, defining path